Swiggies/ElDewCon/README.md

 ## Auto-Messages
 The Messages.json file comes with 3 default messages to show how it works.
 The "message" line is what the server will announce.
 The "time" field is how long a message will take to appear in minutes.

+# Issues & Feature Requests
+Please submit these in the issues section.